bmatsuo/lmdb-go/CONTRIBUTING.md

     discussion about design or overall merit must take place in the corresponding issue.

-4. All contributions must pass tests and format/style checks in the Makefile, invoked with the command.
+4. All contributions must compile and pass the tests and format/style checks in the Makefile, invoked with the command `make all`.
 Specifically, code must be formatted with `goimports` and must not produce any warnings or errors from `go test`, `go vet`, or `golint`.

-By submitting a pull request for this project, you are asserting that you have the rights and agree to license your contribution under the MIT license to this project.
+By submitting a pull request for this project, you are asserting that you have the rights to provide it and agree to license your contribution under the MIT license to this project.